-By calculating your carbon footprint, you can then strategize on the best measures to decrease your carbon emissions.
+By calculating your carbon footprint, you can then strategise on the best measures to decrease your carbon emissions.
 We break down how to further reduce your carbon footprint below.

 Ideally, the carbon footprint for any individual should be 2-3 tonnes max per annum.
 Unfortunately, in Ireland, we still have quite a way to go when it comes to reducing our carbon footprint.

-A CSO report carried out in August 2019 revealed that at the current rate of emissions, Ireland is producing 13.3 tonnes of CO2 per capita.
-This leaves us as the third-highest carbon emission producer in the EU, only beaten out by Latvia and Estonia.
+The latest CSO report carried out in August 2019 revealed that at the current rate of emissions, Ireland is producing 13.3 tonnes of CO2 per capita.
+This leaves us as the seventh-highest carbon emission producer in the EU, only beaten out by Latvia and Estonia.
 In 2018, it was also revealed by SEAI that Irish households emit 60% more than the EU average.

-Some easy ways to reduce your carbon footprint are by:
+Here are some easy ways for you to reduce your carbon footprint: